Updated

 - Copilot for Pull Requests — reviews your PRs with inline comments directly on GitHub

-- Multi-model support — you can choose between models from OpenAI (GPT-4.1, GPT-4.5), Anthropic (Claude Opus 4.6), and Google (Gemini)
+- Multi-model support — you can choose between models from OpenAI (the GPT-5 family and GPT-4.1), Anthropic (Claude Sonnet 4.6 and Opus), and Google (Gemini)

 - MCP support — integrates with external tools via the Model Context Protocol

-GitHub Copilot Pricing: All 5 Plans Explained
+GitHub Copilot Pricing: All Plans Explained (Now Usage-Based)

-GitHub has moved from a simple two-tier model to five distinct plans.
 Here’s what you get at each level:

 Free — $0/month

-- 2,000 code completions per month
+- Up to 2,000 code completions per month

-- VS Code and GitHub.com access
+- CLI support, plus VS Code and GitHub.com access

 The limits are real — 2,000 completions sounds like a lot until you’re actually coding for a few hours and burning through them.
 But for occasional use or evaluation, it’s a solid entry point.
 No credit card required.